 - Help everyone feel prepared to try a new food in a way that suits your family. eg. Browse a recipe book, talk about new foods, make a meal plan.

 - Using someone else’s suggestion to try a new food is great.
 You can do this by watching a cooking show, go to a new restaurant and chat to the staff about their recommended dishes or try a “pot luck” night with your friends.

 - Plan out some actions you can take to improve everyone’s eating competence.
-There is a handy spreadsheet and oodles of materials in module one of the Happy Mealtimes eCourse to help you with this.

 - Remind your partner to use the mantra “Doctors and scientists tell us we should try lots of different foods to be healthy” when talking about foods with the kids.
 Also reminding them that by “different” we can talk about different colours, temperatures, noises, food groups and textures.
 The sky is the limit when talking about all the acceptable and TANGIBLE differences that our foods can have.